|

 Declaring Independence: Beyond the Fourth of July

-presented by Ken Drexler and Mark Hall from the Library of Congress
+presented by Ken Drexler and Mark Hall from the

 on July 9, 2008.